-Let us reduce the talking, workshops, and policy design and planning, and step up implementation!
+Let us reduce the talking, and step up implementation!

 There is excitement in town.
 Researchers at the Center for International Development (CID) at Harvard University released their latest growth projections which indicated that Uganda (jointly with India) will be the fastest growing economy in the world in the next eight years.

 In absolute terms, the researchers forecast Uganda’s economy will grow at 7.7% while in per capita terms it will grow at 4.5% annually to 2025.

 Understandably these projections, published late last month, have elicited excitement among a cross-section of Ugandans.
 Why not!
 By all standards this is good news for our country.
 We have endured for far too long the bad side of the economy.
 Therefore, learning about such optimistic prospects is great news.

 However, the excitement confirmed to me something else.
 Laziness could be one of the main weaknesses among Ugandans.
 I expected some of the people who were thrilled by this publication to be informed about the recent history of CID projections.

 Followers of global economic dynamics know that since the start of the “economic complexity growth projections” in 2011, Uganda has been projected to become the fastest growing economy.

 In their debut ranking in 2011, the CID projected that Uganda, among other African countries such as Kenya, Tanzania, Zimbabwe, Madagascar, Senegal, Malawi, and Zambia, will be the fastest growing economy for the years to 2020,.